kinnala/scikit-fem/docs/listofexamples.rst

    An eigenmode of Example 31 in a curved mesh.

-See the `source code of Example 31 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex31.py>`_ for more information.
+See the source code of :exlink:`31` for more information.

 Example 33: H(curl) conforming model problem
 --------------------------------------------